 In other words, the attack action from the orc was influenced by the spell from the mage.
 When this happens, the attack action information that is stored will need to have a link to the spell action.
-Since a pointer to that particular action was already generated for future usage, then that pointer can be consumed (because the effect was only in the next attack) and used to link the actions.
+Since a pointer to that particular action was already generated for future usage, that pointer can be consumed (because the effect was only in the next attack) and used to link the actions.
 Without pre-generating the influence pointer, it would be necessary to check all lists in search of the action that influenced it.
 If the spell had a duration that affected all attacks until it expires, then it can be used a stack of pointers, where each turn one pointer will be consumed (but not necessarily bound to another action).
 When the stack empties, then that action cannot influence another because it expired.
-If the duration is not actually in turns, but it is tied to the times used, the next five attacks for example, then each attack will consume one pointer from the stack and used to bind the actions.
+If the duration is not actually in turns, but is tied to the times used, the next five attacks for example, then each attack will consume one pointer from the stack.
 Figure 2 illustrates this example of combat scenario between the mage and the orc, including the influence between the actions of casting spell weakness and the orc attack.

 Figure 2: Provenance representation of a combat.

 Agents present in a scene, or place, can also be represented in a similar way as actions.
-Each scene will have a list of entities and agents that were in it, which in turn contain a list of actions executed while in the scene.
+Each scene will have a list of entities and agents that were in it, which, in turn, contains a list of actions executed while in the scene.
 Since the sequence of actions in a game is important, situations where the same place is visited multiple times throughout the game, like a city, might cause complications in graph, making it difficult to understand.
 To avoid this, instead of putting everything in the same scene, treat each visit to the place as a different instance.
 For example, if the player visited a city then went to an adventure in a nearby forest and later came back to the city, instead of grouping all actions from both times the player visited the city, break it apart and treat each visit as a different place, or instance.
 This is reasonable because even if it is the same city, it was visited at different times and might have different aspects.
-This way will result in a clearer visualization of the player’s journey and interactions and the sequence of places the player visited.
+This approach results in a clearer visualization of the player’s journey and interactions and the sequence of places the player visited.

 All these collected information made throughout the game, as they were executed, composes the game flow log that is used for the generation of a provenance graph.
 However, even using this storage structure, the game flow log might still be huge, increasing the size of the provenance graph.
 To reduce the graph’s size, it is possible to make inferences thus omitting some information for a better analysis.
 However, all information present in the graph is preserved even when inferences are made.
 An inference only omits information and does not remove them from the graph.
-So instead of recording everything in the game, deciding which information will be stored might be useful for reducing the provenance graph size and, depending on how the filtering is done, no relevant information from the game will be lost.
+So, instead of recording everything in the game, deciding which information should be stored might be useful for reducing the provenance graph size and, depending on how the filtering is done, no relevant information from the game will be lost.